izxxr/search100/README.md

 If you cannot find the `corpus` directory, click on *"Corpus Directory"* button on the home page of Search100 and the directory will be opened.

-> :warning: Due to certain platform constraints, *"Corpus Directory"* button is only supported on Windows and may not work properly on other operating systems.
+> ⚠️ Due to certain platform constraints, *"Corpus Directory"* button is only supported on Windows and may not work properly on other operating systems.

 Copy the text files to be searched into the `corpus` directory.
 Note that only `.txt` files are supported for searching.
 Run `search100.exe` and click *"Reindex Documents"* to ensure that